matthieugomez/EconPDEs.jl/README.md

 This package provides the function `pdesolve`that solves (system of) nonlinear ODEs/PDEs arising in economic models (i.e. elliptic PDEs)

-- It is super fast: the underlying algorithm has a quadratic rate of convergence around the solution.
+- It is robust: the underlying algorithm is based on a combination of upwinding and implicit time stepping (more details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/examples/details.pdf))
-- It is robust: the underlying algorithm is based on a combination of upwinding and non-linear time stepping (more details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/examples/details.pdf))
+- It is fast: implicit time-steps are solved using sparse Jacobians
 - It is simple-to-use: solve PDEs in less than 10 lines of codes

 # Examples